montogeek/laravel-docs-es/contributions.md

 <a name="core-development-discussion"></a>
 ## Core Development Discussion

-Discussion regarding bugs, new features, and implementation of existing features takes place in the `#laravel-dev` IRC channel (Freenode).
+Discussion regarding bugs, new features, and implementation of existing features takes place in the `#internals` channel of the [LaraChat](http://larachat.co) Slack team.
 Taylor Otwell, the maintainer of Laravel, is typically present in the channel on weekdays from 8am-5pm (UTC-06:00 or America/Chicago), and sporadically present in the channel at other times.

-The `#laravel-dev` IRC channel is open to all.
-All are welcome to join the channel either to participate or simply observe the discussions!

 <a name="which-branch"></a>
 ## Which Branch?